Meghan Markle Tries To Go Unnoticed Around NYC In Gray Cap Ahead Of Intimate Baby Shower

 “The trip is a lovely chance to catch up with friends and spend time in a city she loves.
 This will be the last time a lot of them will see Meg until after the baby is born so it’s nice to share precious moments,” an insider told Harper’s Bazaar.

-Meghan also flow into the city last week, and her relaxed itinerary has consisted in some shopping as well as eating great food with her friends.
-As previously reported by the Inquisitr, Meghan and a pal were spotted shopping at the baby store Bonpoint and dining on macaroons at Ladurée, in Soho.
-Because the British Royal Family doesn’t usually host baby showers, as gift-filled parties are seen as highly inappropriate, Meghan’s event will likely be more of a chance for her to catch up with her girlfriends and celebrate her and Harry’s first child rather than an extravagant bash.
+Meghan flew into the city last week, and her relaxed itinerary has consisted of some shopping as well as eating great food with her friends.
+As previously reported by the Inquisitr, Meghan and a pal were spotted shopping at the baby store Bonpoint and dining on macaroons at Ladurée in Soho.
+Because the British royal family doesn’t usually host baby showers, as gift-filled parties are seen as highly inappropriate, Meghan’s event will likely be more of a chance for her to catch up with her girlfriends and celebrate her and Harry’s first child rather than an extravagant bash.

 Meghan Markle makes secret trip to New York City as she prepares for baby: https://t.co/IwWnuqzzJ3 pic.twitter.com/DUVLt0gLDR